ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 simple transformations between application Message data and raw transport protocol data.
-Generally, a Message Framer implements a simple application protocol that can either be provided by the Transport Services implementation or be customized by the application.
+Generally, a Message Framer implements a simple application protocol that can either be provided by the Transport Services implementation or by the application.
+It is optional for Transport Services system implementations to provide Message Framers: the specification {{I-D.ietf-taps-interface}} does not prescribe any particular Message Framers to be implemented.
 A Framer can encapsulate or encode outbound Messages, decapsulate or decode inbound data into Messages, and implement parts of protocols that do not directly map to application Messages (such as